StudyFrenchSpanish

 Some of them may be subjective, depending on what your goals are.

-For example, Memrise primarily focuses on vocabulary and beneficial for someone who needs to add to their vocabulary practice or brush up on some words and phrases.
+For example, Memrise primarily focuses on vocabulary and is beneficial for someone who needs to add to their vocabulary practice or brush up on some words and phrases.

 However, it is a negative for someone who needs a more comprehensive plan.